East Berlin: Overview

 In June 1948, all railways and roads leading to West Berlin were blocked, and East Berliners were not allowed to emigrate.
 Nevertheless, more than 1,000 East Germans were escaping to West Berlin each day by 1960, caused by the strains on the East German economy from war reparations owed to the Soviet Union, massive destruction of industry, and lack of assistance from the Marshall Plan.
-In August 1961, the East German Government tried to stop the population exodus by enclosing West Berlin within the Berlin Wall.
-It was very dangerous for fleeing residents to cross because armed soldiers were trained to shoot illegal migrants.
+In August 1961, the East German Government tried to stop the population exodus by separating West Berlin by the Berlin Wall.
+It was very dangerous for fleeing residents to cross because armed soldiers were trained to shoot illegal emigrants.

 East Germany was a socialist republic.
 Eventually, Christian churches were allowed to operate without restraint after years of harassment by authorities.
 In the 1970s, the wages of East Berliners rose and working hours fell.

 The Soviet Union and the Communist Bloc recognized East Berlin as the GDR's capital.
 However, Western Allies (the United States, United Kingdom, and France) never formally acknowledged the authority of the East German government to govern East Berlin.
 Official Allied protocol recognized only the authority of the Soviet Union in East Berlin in accordance with the occupation status of Berlin as a whole.
 The United States Command Berlin, for example, published detailed instructions for U.S. military and civilian personnel wishing to visit East Berlin.
 In fact, the three Western commandants regularly protested against the presence of the East German National People's Army in East Berlin, particularly on the occasion of military parades.
 Nevertheless, the three Western Allies eventually established embassies in East Berlin in the 1970s, although they never recognized it as the capital of East Germany.
 Treaties instead used terms such as "seat of government".

 On 3 October 1990, East and West Germany and East and West Berlin were reunited, thus formally ending the existence of East Berlin.
 Citywide elections in December 1990 resulted in the first "all-Berlin" mayor being elected to take office in January 1991, with the separate offices of mayors in East and West Berlin expiring at the time, and Eberhard Diepgen (a former mayor of West Berlin) became the first elected mayor of a reunited Berlin.

-East Berlin today
+Historical population

+East Berlin reached its highest population in 1988 with 1.28 million.
+The lowest value was in 1961, the year the Berlin Wall was built, with under 1.06 million registered.
+The figures in the following table, unless otherwise indicated, are from the official central statistical office of East Germany.